Can I Get a Passport With My Current Gender?

 Does the State Department Need Other Medical Information?

-Other than the required certification from your physician, there is no need to submit any additional details or documentation regarding your medical history or treatment.
-Your doctor does not need to certify that you have undergone any specific treatment or procedure and we recommend, for the sake your privacy, that they not do so.
+Other than the required certification from your physician, do not submit any additional details or documentation regarding your medical history or treatment.
+Your doctor does not need to certify that you have undergone any specific treatment or procedure and we recommend, for the sake of your privacy and in order to not confuse the process, that they not do so.

 Can Transgender Children Get Updated Passports?

-The current policy applies to both adults and minors.
+The current gender change policy applies to both adults and minors.
 All passport applications for minors are subject to special parental consent requirements.
 (These requirements apply to all minors, not just transgender minors.)
+See the State Department instructions on applying for a passport for children under 16 or for applicants age 16 and 17.

 How Do I Apply for a Passport?